FREQUENTLY ASKED QUESTIONS

 What type of insurance policy do I need?

 If you own or are purchasing a condominium you will need an HO6 Policy to insure the only the contents of your home because the HOA insures the structure.
 Often, many people mistake their townhome for a condo and do not have the right insurance policy.
-For example, we hope it never happens, but if your townhome burns down and you don’t have the proper insurance the HOA will not rebuild it.
+If you do not hte correct insurance and your unit/home is destroyed and you don’t have the proper insurance it will not be rebuilt.

 What do my dues cover?